Jaxelr/Blog/source/_posts/productivity-after-hours.md

 The step of making the task should be one used specifically for the thing that was scheduled for (if not, reschedule, if busy, simply throw a reminder back to reschedule).
 Avoid the trap of wondering  in favor of other chores, since if those are necessary they must be thrown into the schedule.

-All this patterns require serious revision and practice since I usually just wonder around while getting entertained with any plausible thing.
-This post is an active reminder to not do that and keep the focus on the goal.
+All these patterns require frequent revisions practice and discipline since I usually just wonder around while getting entertained with any plausible thing.
+This post is an __active__ reminder to not do that and keep the focus on the goal.